-Managed service providers (MSP) are vitally important for small businesses that lack an in-house team, so choosing the right MSP can be a make or break decision.
+Managed service providers (MSPs) are vitally important for small businesses that lack an in-house team, so choosing the right MSP can be a make-or-break decision.
 Whether you need an entire managed team or a co-managed option to provide additional personnel, use these recommendations to make a sound decision.

 Common MSP Mistakes